vadimv/server-components/README.md

 ### UI Stateful Components

 Actually, SPA pages are composed of components of two kinds:
-- Stateful components, and
+- stateful components
-- Stateless views
+- stateless views

-A stateful component has its own mutable state associated.
+A stateful component has its own state's snapshot associated.
 Use Component's DSL  ``component()`` overloaded functions to create a stateful component.

 Stateless views used for representation only and do not have a mutable state and effectively is a pure function